symonk/log-analyse/README.md

 of interest in an assortment of log files and be notified when various thresholds around those patterns are met.

+> [!INFO]
+> log-analyse will only ever need read permissions on the files it is monitoring

 -----

+## Planned Features

+`log-analyse` hops to support the following:

+ * tail (daemon) mode that is rotation aware etc
+ * notification integrations for alerting
+ * highly performant scanning of log files

 ## Quick start